DJSYT/LUMINOX/README.md

 Welcome to the official **LUMINOX** repository.

-LUMINOX is a creative digital brand focused on **cinematic edits, modern web experiences, and visually expressive digital products**.
+LUMINOX is a creative digital brand build by **Debasis** focused on **cinematic edits, modern web experiences, and visually expressive digital products**.
 This repository contains the source code and structure behind the official LUMINOX team website, representing our identity, vision, and creative direction.

 🌐 Live Website:
 https://team.luminoxdesignstudio.workers.dev/